Get A Free Legal Consultation

 Through this process, Ken develops close relationships with clients and family members.
 He remains in touch with several of his clients and their families whose cases have since resolved.
 These friendships are what he likes most about his job.

-“My job as a personal injury attorney is to help people who have been victimized through no fault of their own,” Ken said.
-“They have found themselves in a terrible situation, and it’s my job to help them hold those responsible for their injuries accountable for their negligence.”
+“My job as an asbestos attorney is to help people who have been victimized through no fault of their own,” he said.
+“They find themselves in a terrible situation, and it’s my job to help them hold corporations accountable for knowingly exposing them to asbestos and recklessly poisoning innocent workers.”

-Ken grew up in a blue-collar family.
-His dad worked as a railroad brakeman and a union representative.
+Ken grew up in a blue collar family in Cincinnati, Ohio, where his dad worked as a railroad brakeman and a union representative.
 Through his father’s work, Ken has a natural understanding of the challenges faced by those who have suffered occupational injuries.